Sessions cost £55 for individuals (£50 online), £65 for couples (£60 online), £75 for EMDR Counselling and last 50 minutes.

 Lorna offers face-to-face, online and telephone counselling

-Lorna is a qualified and experienced person-centred and couple counsellor who is positive and passionate about the benefits of counselling and would relish the opportunity to support you through your difficulties.
-She would aim to work with you collaboratively to meet your individual needs.
+Lorna is a qualified and experienced BACP Accredited person-centred and couple counsellor who is positive and passionate about the benefits of counselling and would relish the opportunity to support you through your difficulties.
+She aims to work with you collaboratively to meet your individual needs.